 5. Airbnb

-The first fantastic aspect of Airbnb's knowledge base is that they do a great job of notifying users if they will experience delays upon reaching out.
-It also gives the option to personalize the content shown by logging in:
+The first fantastic aspect of Airbnb's knowledge base is that they give the option to personalize the content shown by logging in.

-The user’s name is added to the content, as are various categories that may interest them.
-Below the suggested categories are the same popular articles that the site displayed before logging in, and below the popular articles is another section called Airbnb basics, which is broken up similarly to the top categories.
+If they choose to do so, the user’s name is added to the content, as are various categories that may interest them.
+Below the suggested categories are the same popular guides that the site displayed before logging in, and below the guides is another section that displays the site’s top articles.

 Personalization is a nice touch that helps the user feel seen and respected by the brand, especially if the content is personalized based on their recent actions in the product.